 We are people of all ages, people of many backgrounds, and people of many beliefs.
 We create spirituality and community beyond boundaries, working for more justice and more love in our own lives and in the world.

-Unitarian Universalism affirms and promotes seven Principles, grounded in the humanistic teachings of the world’s religions.
-Our spirituality is unbounded, drawing from scripture and science, nature and philosophy, personal experience and ancient tradition as described in our six sources.
+The Unitarian Universalist Church of Lancaster affirms and promotes eight principles, grounded in the humanistic teachings of the world’s religions.
+Our spirituality is unbounded, drawing from scripture and science, nature and philosophy, personal experience, and ancient tradition.

 - The Unitarian Universalist Association

 - Church of the Larger Fellowship (the UUA’s “Church without walls”)

 - UUWorld (Magazine of the Unitarian Universalist Association)